Jammu and Kashmir Rifles

 The Jammu and Kashmir Rifles is an infantry regiment of the Indian Army.
-Its origins lay in the Jammu and Kashmir State Forces of the princely state of Jammu and Kashmir.
-After the accession of the state to the Indian Union in October 1947, the State Forces came under the command of the Indian Army.
+The rifles was originally the Jammu and Kashmir State Forces of the princely state of Jammu and Kashmir during reign of Hari Singh.
+After the accession of the state to the Indian Union in October 1947, the State Forces came under the command and oversight of the Indian Army.
 They remained in the original form until 1956, when Jammu and Kashmir Constituent Assembly effectively ratified the state's accession to India.
-Then the State Forces became the Jammu and Kashmir Regiment of the Indian Army.
-In 1963, the designation was changed to Jammu and Kashmir Rifles.
+This led to reorganization of the State Forces which later became Jammu and Kashmir Regiment of the Indian Army.
+In 1963, the designation was changed to Jammu and Kashmir Rifles leading to current status.
 After the conversion, the Ladakh Scouts came under the aegis of the Regiment, where it remained until raised as a separate Regiment in 2002.

 History

 The Jammu and Kashmir Rifles Regiment traces its origin to the Dogra Kingdom of Jammu and Kashmir Maharaja Gulab Singh, the first ruler of Jammu and Kashmir raised this Force in 1820 at Jammu.
 The earlier exploits of the Regiment includes the annexation of the entire Hill Region of Jammu and the Kashmir Valley.
 General Zorawar Singh, who had joined the State Forces in 1823, assisted in expansion of the state's territory to include Ladakh, Baltistan, Tibet, Gilgit, Yasin, Darel, Hunza Nagar, Chilas and Chitral between 1834 and 1895.